Moudabir/Masarifi/README.md

 [![Live Demo](https://img.shields.io/badge/demo-online-blue?style=flat-square)](https://masarifi.kesug.com) [![License: MIT](https://img.shields.io/badge/license-MIT-green?style=flat-square)](LICENSE)

 > **Masarifi** is an easy to use, responsive web app for tracking budgets, incomes, and expenses—complete with data visualization, speech input, dark mode, and with an exquisite cvs import and export!
 Excel/Google sheets is goated.
+It is my first code attempt so all of it is in one HTML.
+My appolocheese.

 ---